 See the new buildings at one of our oldest elementary schools.
 It’s a brand new day at McKinley!

-Wilson Elementary got a brand new building with six new modular classrooms!
+Wilson Elementary (now Halkin Elementary) got a brand new building with six new modular classrooms!

 Four new classrooms and a shade structure for our Jaguars at Jefferson!
 Thank you San Leandro voters!

 Garfield Elementary has ten new classrooms and a new parking area!

 Our Falcons have beautiful new outdoor spaces to land.

 The San Leandro Adult School received five new classrooms and new ADA-accessible restrooms.